The 12 Best Snowboard Brands of 2023

 In terms of accessories, Jones isn’t on the strong side – it offers a few bindings, but when it comes to boots and safety gear, you will have to get them from other brands.

-Aside from snowboards, Jones also manufactures splitboarding gear, which may interest some people out there as well.
+Aside from snowboards, Jones also manufactures split boarding gear, which may interest some people out there as well.

-And, as mentioned above, Jones pursues to use environmentally-friendly manufacturing methods.
+And, as mentioned above, Jones pursues to use of environmentally-friendly manufacturing methods.
 Particularly, the company has contributed to non-profit fundraising campaigns and also harnessed the 200k combined social media following to help keep the planet a better place.

 10. Rome